yycfp/unconf/2018-09-13-ocaml-modules-and-functors/README.md

     (<$) :: a -> f b -> f a
 ```

-...
-Well, just forget about it.
+... well, just forget about it.
 Functors are a different beast in OCaml!
 Functors are "functions" from modules to modules.
 See `example1`

 Functors to extend functionality - example2
 ===========================================

 Functors can be used to extend a module functionality.
-Check out `example2`
+Check out `example2`.

 Functors to extract a common pattern - example3
 ===============================================